raddleverse/MimiBRICK.jl/README.md

 ## Running the model hindcasts

-This is done for the hindcast period 1850-2017 by using the `calibration/run_hindcast.jl` script, using `model_config=brick`, `doeclimbrick` and `sneasybrick` (three times).
+This is done for the hindcast period 1850-2017 by using the `MimiBRICK.run_hindcast` function, using `model_config=brick`, `doeclimbrick` and `sneasybrick` (three times).
 For the hindcast, no RCP scenario needs to be specified, because all of them follow historical radiative forcing/emissions trends up to 2005.

 The standard set of parameters that are being used for the hindcast and projection simulations are the sub-sample of 10,000 from the MCMC calibration described above (`parameters_subsample_(model_config).csv`).
 If you have a different parameter file that you want to run the hindcasts under, you will want to modify the section of `run_hindcast.jl` titled `Set paths for results files` (line 41).